muratk3n/thirdwave/en/tweets/2020/week36.md

 ---

 Cast everything to `void *`.
-Then cast that anything else, anytime.
+Then cast that t anything else, anytime.
 Wanna dance with the devil boy?!
 Do it!

 ---